chijunzheng/Automation_Project/README.md

 		fi

+		#Ensure apache2 service is enabled
+		if $(systemctl status apache2 | grep -q 'disabled') then
+			echo "$package is not enabled.
+Enabling the service now" systemctl enable apache2
+		else
+			echo "$package is already enabled"
+		fi

 		#Ensure apache2 service is running
-		if $(systemctl status apache2 | grep -q 'active (running)') then
+		if $(systemctl status apache2 | grep -q 'inactive') then
-			echo "$package is already running"
-		else
 			echo "$package is not running.
 Starting the service now" systemctl start apache2
-		fi
+		else
+			echo "$package is already active and running" fi

 		#Create a tar of logs and move into /tmp directory
 		timestamp=$(date '+%d%m%Y-%H%M%S')